STAR Approach MBA Essay

 Moreover, suppose you want someone to assist you at our organization, “MBA and Beyond.”
 In that case, we provide you with college admissions essay samples written by our expert team of counselors and editors hailing from prestigious business schools.

 We would provide you with personal statement samples, purpose samples, and application essay samples for college.
-Our team of experts is dedicated to helping you construct a unique essay — not one similar to other essays while following the STAR writing format.
+Our team of experts dedicates themselves to helping you construct a unique essay — not one similar to others while following the STAR writing format.

 Frequently Asked Questions